turkoid/Injector/README.md

   * `-d | --delay`

-    Specifies the delay, in milliseconds, after the process has started before the injection process starts (Default: `5000`)
+    Specifies the delay, in milliseconds, after the process has started and initialization has completed, before the injection process starts (Default: `5000`)

   * `--wait-for-dlls`